derickfay/import-alfred-snippets/README.md

 ```

+## Usage

+Save the file **importSnippets.py** to a location of your choice - this should probably be a temporary folder because
+when the script is run, it will generate a file for each snippet.

+Save your snippets in a csv file called **snippets.csv** as descibed above, in the same directory where you put the script.

+To run the script, open a Terminal window in the same directory where you put the script, then at the prompt, type:

+**python ./importSnippets.py**

-when the script is run, it will generate individual files with names like *any [8760badff15c594b6308564f4460e7].json* , where the text in brackets is a random string generated as the uid (used by Alfred to track usage)
+If all goes well, you should then have individual files in the same directory with names like *any [8760badff15c594b6308564f4460e7].json* , where the text in brackets is a random string generated as the uid (used by Alfred to track usage).

-Quit Alfred 3, move the newly generated files to .../Alfred.alfredpreferences/snippets/*groupname* where groupname is the group where you want the snippets.
+Move the newly generated files to .../Alfred.alfredpreferences/snippets/*groupname* where groupname is the group where you want the snippets.
 Creating a new folder will create a new group in Alfred.
+After a few seconds, the new snippets willl appear in Alfred's preferences.

+You can then delete or replace **snippets.csv** and start again.

+I have occasionally had errors where the csv library used by the script thinks there are line breaks midway through a field -- the easiest fix I've found is to open snippets.csv in Excel, then save it as csv.

 **DISCLAIMERS**: This is largely untested, and doesn't escape any special characters at the moment.
 As far as I can tell, it causes no problems for Alfred, but you use it at your own risk.